NadhiyaFathima/FCC-WORKS/README.md

 ### 🍵 Recipe Page
 A little recipe layout with ingredients and steps for cold coffee, designed using basic HTML.
-✨ Bonus: I got hungry while coding this.

 ### ✈ Travel Agency Page
-A travel-themed homepage layout featuring destinations and offers.
+A travel-themed homepage layout featuring destinations.
 This one tested my layout and alignment skills big time!

 ### 🎥 Video Compilation Page